Justin Turner

-Justin Matthew Turner (born November 23, 1984), nicknamed "RedTurn2," is an American professional baseball infielder and designated hitter who is a free agent.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles, New York Mets, Los Angeles Dodgers, Boston Red Sox, Toronto Blue Jays, Seattle Mariners, and Chicago Cubs.
+Justin Matthew Turner (born November 23, 1984) is an American professional baseball infielder and designated hitter for the Toros de Tijuana of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, New York Mets, Los Angeles Dodgers, Boston Red Sox, Toronto Blue Jays, Seattle Mariners, and Chicago Cubs.

 Turner played college baseball for the Cal State Fullerton Titans.
 He was selected in the seventh round of the 2006 MLB draft by the Cincinnati Reds and made his major league debut in 2009 with Baltimore.
 With the Dodgers, Turner was an All-Star in 2017 and 2021 and won the 2017 National League Championship Series Most Valuable Player Award.
 He won the 2020 World Series with the Dodgers.
 He won the Roberto Clemente Award in 2022 for his philanthropic work.

 Early life

 Justin Turner was born in Long Beach, California, to John and Betsy Turner.
 He has one younger sister.

 Turner attended Mayfair High School in Lakewood, California, earning three-time All-Suburban first-team honors as a shortstop and second baseman.

 He attended California State University, Fullerton, where he majored in kinesiology and played college baseball for the Titans.
 He earned freshman All-American honors from Baseball America in 2003 after quickly taking over as the starting second baseman.
 He was named to the 2003 College World Series all-tournament team as a shortstop.
 During the CWS, Turner was hit in the face by a fastball after going 3-for-3 including a home run.
 The next year, Cal State Fullerton won a two-game final over Texas in the 2004 College World Series.

 In 2005, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

 Turner was selected in the 29th round of the 2005 Major League Baseball draft by the New York Yankees, although he did not sign.

 He was selected in the seventh round (204th overall) of the 2006 Major League Baseball draft by the Cincinnati Reds, receiving a $50,000 bonus upon signing with the organization.